Antecedent (grammar): Uncertain antecedents

+As Garner points out, “that were…the border” modifies “messages”, which occurs 7 words (3 of which are nouns) before.
+In context, the phrase could also modify “the Iraqi people”, hence the uncertainty.

 Postcedents

-The ante- in antecedent means 'before, in front of'.
-Thus when a proform precedes its antecedent, the antecedent is technically not an antecedent, but rather it is a postcedent, post- meaning 'after, behind'.
-The following examples illustrate postcedents:
+The ante- in antecedent means 'before; in front of'.
+Thus, when a pro-form precedes its antecedent, the antecedent is not literally an antecedent, but rather it is a postcedent, post- meaning 'after; behind'.
+The following examples, wherein the pro-forms are bolded and their postcedents are underlined, illustrate this distinction: